 Yellow & Orange

-Vaseline – greenish yellow.
-Glows bright green in ultraviolet light. – March 1997
+Vaseline – Greenish yellow “canary” uranium glass.
+Glows bright green in ultraviolet light. – March 1997.
+Also vaseline satin.

 Custard – Opaque light greenish yellow.
-Glows bright green under a black light.
+Uranium glass, glows bright green under a black light.

-Jungle moss – Yellow with streaks of red /brown.
+Jungle moss – Light greenish/yellow with streaks of red/orange slag.
+Not UV reactive.

 Honey – Light golden yellow